System-rat/backup-rat/README.md

 # About

-A small learning project created due to a need for a highly configurable backup program and a reason to not procrastinate.
+A small learning project created due to a need for a highly configurable backup program and to learn Rust better.

-**Note:** the project development is slow due to other projects currently occupying my time and the fact that college (or university.. one of those) season is almost upon me.
+**Note:** the project development is slow due to me going to college.

 # License
-The project is licensed under the [MLP (Mozilla public license)](https://www.mozilla.org/en-US/MPL/2.0/).
+The project is licensed under the [MPL (Mozilla public license)](https://www.mozilla.org/en-US/MPL/2.0/).
 The license is included in the LICENSE.txt

-You may use the icons and ASCII art as you wish, but its better to be creative.

 # Installation
 Read the USAGE.md file.